-- A reduction in pain - The bulkiness of the joint is removed therefore footwear is more comfortable. - An improvement in these factors may also have a positive impact on your mobility and function.
+- A reduction in pain - The bump on top of the joint is removed therefore footwear is more comfortable - An improvement in these factors may also have a positive impact on your mobility and function.

 What are the alternatives to surgery?